nekromoth/cpu/docs/ASSEMBLER_REFERENCE.md

 ---

 ### CONSTANTS
-Constants prefixed by a PERCENT followed by a SPACE, identifier, SPACE and integer-literal.
+Constants prefixed by a PERCENT followed by a SPACE, assign a value to an indentifier.
 They act as absolute-addresses or immediate values when assembled.
 Exessive bits are cut off to fit the destination.

         % <identifier> <int-literal>